brivasbravo/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-We can conclude outcomes are most succesful when campaign goal is below 1000 and also have second highest chance of success when between 35000 to 44999.
+We can conclude outcomes are most succesful when campaign goal is less than 1000, 2nd highest succesful outcome is when goal is between 1000 and 4999 and lastly tied for 3rd highest chance of success is when goal is between 35000 to 44999.

 - What are some limitations of this dataset?